yoctonit/comp4300/notes/Lecture 07.md

 	* No Iterator Invalidation
 * Secondary map from tag->entity
 	* Trade storage for convenience/run time
-* Can do other book-keeping like mem mgmt
+* Can do other bookkeeping like mem mgmt

 Game
 * Top-Level Game Object